Islam-Ragab015/Islam-Ragab015/README.md

 - ✔️ Continuously exploring new technologies and trends in mobile app development.
 - ✔️ Engaging in personal projects to refine my skills and experiment with new ideas.
-- ✔️ Collaborating with others in the tech community to share knowledge and experiences.
+- ✔️ Collaborating with tech community members to share knowledge and experiences.

 **Big believer in:**